olleharstedt/olleharstedt.github.io/_posts/2022-12-12-nbody-benchmark-in-php-c-polyglot-pholyglot.markdown

 This blog post describes the features needed inside the Pholyglot compiler to complete the nbody benchmark from [benchmarkgames](https://benchmarksgame-team.pages.debian.net/benchmarksgame/performance/nbody.html).

+Full code listing of the Pholly code: ...

+Full code listing of the transpiled PHP+C code: ...

 Topics:

 * Polymorphic arrays